MathieuTuli/autoHyper/README.md

 The columns will continue to grow during training, appending each epoch's metrics each time.

-The location of the output `.xlsx` file depends on the `-root` and `--output` option during training, and naming of the file is determined by the `config.yaml` file's contents.
+The location of the output `.csv` file depends on the `--root` and `--output` option during training, and naming of the file is determined by the `config.yaml` file's contents.

 ##### Checkpoints #####
 Checkpoints are saved to the path specified by the `-root` and `--checkpoint` option.
 A file or directory may be passed.
 If a directory path is specified, the filename for the checkpoint defaults to `ckpt.pth`.